 Prescription eye drops for glaucoma help maintain the pressure in your eye at a healthy level and are an important part of the treatment routine for many people.
 Be sure your doctor knows about any other drugs you may be taking (including over-the-counter items like vitamins, aspirin, and herbal supplements) and about any allergies you may have.

-As any medications, these eye drops have side effects which can be tolerated by the many patients but some times due to general health of the patient, some types of eye drops can not be given.
+Like any medication, these eye drops have side effects which can be tolerated by many patients.
+However, due to the general health of the patient, some types of eye drops can not be given.
 To minimize this side effect you should decrease the amount of eye drops that is absorbed to your blood stream by pressing on the corner or medial side of your eye near the nose after you apply the eye drops, so you can decrease the amount of drug that pass through the nasolacrimal ducts in which it can pass to your blood stream.

 Selective Laser Trabeculoplasty (SLT)